|

 -ftrack-macro-expansion[=level]

 Track locations of tokens across macro expansions.
-This
+This allows

-macro expansion stack when a compilation error occurs in a
+expansion stack when a compilation error occurs in a macro

-given no argument, the default parameter value is 2.
+argument, the default parameter value is 2.

-Note that "-ftrack-macro-expansion=2" is activated by
+Note that "-ftrack-macro-expansion=2" is activated by default.

 -fmacro-prefix-map=old=new

-When preprocessing files residing in directory old, expand
+When preprocessing files residing in directory old, expand the

-can result in more reproducible builds that are location
+result in more reproducible builds that are location

 independent.
 This option also affects "__builtin_FILE()"